This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. Focus on the things you can control

-But focusing on questions with unknown answers and unknown circumstances will get you nowhere, beyond making you feel exhausted, anxious, and overwhelmed.
+But focusing on questions with unknown answers and circumstances will get you nowhere, beyond making you feel exhausted, anxious, and overwhelmed.

-• Wash your hands frequently (for at least 20 seconds) with soap and water or a hand sanitizer that contains at least 60% alcohol.
+- Wash your hands frequently (for at least 20 seconds) with soap and water or a hand sanitizer that contains at least 60% alcohol.

-• Avoid touching your face, particularly your eyes, nose, and mouth.
+- Avoid touching your face, particularly your eyes, nose and mouth.

-• Stay home as much as possible, even if you don't feel sick.
+- Stay home as much as possible, even if you don't feel sick.

-• Avoid crowds and gatherings with 10 or more people.
+- Avoid crowds and gatherings with 10 or more people.

-• Limit non-essential purchases and travel.
+- Limit non-essential shopping and travel.

-• Get enough sleep because it helps strengthen your immune system.
+- Get enough sleep because it helps strengthen your immune system.

-• Follow all the recommendations of the health authorities.
+- Follow all recommendations from health authorities.

 3. Plan what you can